Medicare reimbursement reference

 Where CPT 99282 commonly shows up on a bill

-Patterns bill-review professionals look at first when they see this code:
+Common patterns to look at when reviewing this code:

 - 01.An ER visit billed at a higher complexity level (99284 or 99285) than the chart documents.